strawberry-development/generative-art-cellular-patterns/README.md

 ## Know issue
 - Awful design made by me (will be fix)
 - Issue with record and play
+- Responsive issue
+- Other issue will be fix in the next day

 ## Setup